 Mazda MX-5 review - Reliability and safety

-Mazda’s reputation for reliability is sound, while a suite of assistance systems boost MX-5's safety
+Mazda’s reputation for reliability is sound, while a suite of assistance systems boost the MX-5's safety

-The latest Mazda MX-5 hasn’t been on sale for long enough to identify any reliability issues, but with such a simple mechanical layout (there are no adaptive dampers, sport buttons or twin-clutch gearboxes here), as well as plenty of electronic kit shared with existing models, the car should provide trouble-free motoring.
+The latest Mazda MX-5 still retains a relatively simple mechanical layout, as well as plenty of electronic kit shared with existing models, so the car should provide trouble-free motoring.
 It’s worth noting, however, that if you plan to drive it hard – on road or track – then perishables such as brake discs, brake pads and tyres will need replacing more frequently.